-I was stunned by the success of Gone Girl by Gillian Flynn.
-It was obvious to me that the author was employing the unreliable narrator technique in the story.
-This came as a shock to many readers and viewers, which is odd when everyone tells you that there are at least two sides to every story.
+I was somewhat surprised by the success of Gone Girl by Gillian Flynn.
+It seemed obvious that the author was employing the unreliable narrator technique in the story.
+This came as a shock to many readers and viewers, which is odd when everyone knows that there are at least two sides to every story.

 There is a long history of unreliable narrators in fiction.
 There is an even longer list in reality.
 They are called everyday people.